Home > Analyses > Industrials > Stanley Black & Decker, Inc.

 Is the company in good financial health?

-The Piotroski Score diagram highlights the company’s financial strength based on nine key criteria:
+The Piotroski Score diagram provides insight into the company’s financial strength:

 piotroski f score analysis